C++ QuickStart

 This quickstart shows you how to build and run a simple MAVSDK C++ example application against a simulated vehicle, and observe the operation using the console and in a ground station.

-MAVSDK is essentially a C++ library (or rather multiple library files) that you can include and link in your C++ application.
+MAVSDK is essentially a C++ library that you can include in and link from your C++ application.

 Install MAVSDK library